it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/System_Integrity_Requirements.md

 > Use of USB devices is very common in election systems.
 Therefore, it is critical that all external devices be scanned for malware prior to use.

-Applies to: Vendor supplied hardware
+Applies to: Vendor supplied or controlled hardware

 Method: Copy